cookaa/newFinalWebsite/src/pages/products/index.md

 main:
   heading: Great chocolate with no compromises
   description: >
-    We hold our chocolate to the highest standards from the shrub to the cup.
+    We hold our chocolate to the highest standards from the tree to the box.
     That’s why we’re meticulous and transparent about each step of the chocolate’s journey.
-We personally visit each farm to make sure the conditions are optimal for the plants, farmers and the local environment.
+We personally ensure each bar is perfect.
   image1:
     alt: A close-up of a paper filter filled with ground chocolate
     image: /img/chocolatecookies.jpg